inria-emeraude/son-ens/web/docs/projects.md

 # Final Projects

-Final projects constitute the heart of this course: students are 100% evaluated on projects.
+Final projects constitute the heart of this course.
 While you should feel free to use any of the code studied during class, found on the web, or generated using tools such as [Faust](https://faust.grame.fr), the following criterion should be taken into account:

 * Doing what you were asked to do is good, but doing more is better :);
 * Novelty, creativity, and initiatives are crucial: consider your project as a potential startup idea, think about how it can be better than what already exists.
 Along the same lines, try to have a "product" as finished and as polished as possible;